MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-models-llama.md

 # [Meta Llama 3](#tab/llama-three)

 - An Azure subscription with a valid payment method.
 Free or trial Azure subscriptions won't work.
 If you don't have an Azure subscription, create a [paid Azure account](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go) to begin.
 - An Azure Machine Learning workspace and a compute instance.
 If you don't have these, use the steps in the [Quickstart: Create workspace resources](quickstart-create-resources.md) article to create them.
-The serverless API model deployment offering for Meta Llama 3.1 and Llama 3 is only available with hubs created in these regions:
+The serverless API model deployment offering for Meta Llama 3.1 and Llama 3 is only available with workspaces created in these regions:

      * East US
      * East US 2